tiborhari/easy-interpretation/README.md

 ## Installation

-Easy interpreted doesn't need installation.
+Easy interpretation doesn't need installation.
 You just need to download a ZIP file, and run the executable file inside.

 You can download the ZIP files for you operating system from the